barkinkaradeniz-tr/ChatGPTStockPredicter/README.md

 # ChatGPTStockPredicter
-A tool to extract sentiment out of News using chatGPT and predict stock price with it
+A tool to extract sentiment out of news articles using GPT API and predict stock price with it